ethz-coss/CoCi-MooC-SUMO-scenarios/README.md

 For running these simulations, **SUMO** framewok needs to be installed: https://sumo.dlr.de/docs/index.html

 Additionally, the following tools are needed:
-- Bash shell
+- Bash shell.
-- Python 3.x (libraries: numpy, pandas, matplotlib)
+- Python 3.x (libraries: numpy, pandas, matplotlib).
-- Jupyter Notebook for visualization
+- Jupyter Notebook for visualization (in scenario 2).